opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * insight.symfony.com
 * @symfonyinsight
 * Released soon

+### Differences
-* Specialise in Symfony - can see more relevant things, different interface
+* Specialise in Symfony - can see more relevant things
+* Different interface to other services